HsiehShuJeng/cdk-comprehend-s3olap/README.md

 # Some Notes
 1. You should see similar items as the following diagram displays after deploying the constrcut.
 ![image](https://raw.githubusercontent.com/HsiehShuJeng/cdk-comprehend-s3olap/main/images/s3olap_console.png)
-2. After creating the foundation with success, you could switch roles that the consrtcut creates for you and see how Amazon S3 Object Lambda works.
+2. After creating the foundation with success, you could switch roles that the consrtcut creates for you and see how **Amazon S3 Object Lambda** works.
+For what switching roles is, please refer to [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) for the detail.
 ![image](https://raw.githubusercontent.com/HsiehShuJeng/cdk-comprehend-s3olap/main/images/switch_roles.png)
-3. You explore Amazon S3 Object Lambda through the Object Lambda access points and open or download the text files.
+3. You explore **Amazon S3 Object Lambda** through the Object Lambda access points on the AWS Console and open or download the text files via one of the IAM roles.
-4. Lambda code that incorporates with Amazon Comprehend could be see [here](https://github.com/aws-samples/amazon-comprehend-examples/tree/master/s3_object_lambda_pii_protection_blog).
+4. Lambda code that incorporates with **Amazon Comprehend** could be see [here](https://github.com/aws-samples/amazon-comprehend-examples/tree/master/s3_object_lambda_pii_protection_blog).